The neural language of song: Brain mechanisms for sensorimotor syntax control

 We use imaging, electrophysiology, and neural network simulations that integrate data across behavior, neural activity, and circuit levels of analysis.

-Our work will map the process by which basal ganglia and thalamocortical circuits generate and adapt hierarchical syntax rules over time, sensory, and social contexts, and might offer insights into the dysfunction of motor sequence control in maladaptive conditions.
+Our work will map the process by which basal ganglia and thalamocortical circuits generate and adapt hierarchical syntax rules over time, sensory, and social contexts, and might offer insights into dysfunction of motor sequence control in maladaptive conditions.

 Financiële details & Tijdlijn